Will this bike fit me?

 Due to the nature of buying a bike on the internet, it can be difficult to know if you are buying the right size.
 There are however some basic measurements that can provide a good indication of whether a bike will fit you or not.

 While there are quite a few calculations that can be done with different body measurements, the most basic measurement to look at is rider height.
 You will find a sizing chart on each one of our listings to give you a ballpark estimation of what size you should be looking for.
-This is a rough estimate only as different manufacturers and models can fit differently.
+This is a rough estimate as different manufacturers and models can fit differently.

 The second measurement to take a look at isn’t on your body but on your current or previous bike.
-If your current or previous bike fits you well, you can simply compare the measurements of your current bike with the measurements of the bike you are interested in.
+If your current or previous bike fits you well, you can simply compare the measurements of that bike with the measurements of the bike you are interested in.
 The most important measurements to take a look at are: Effective Top-Tube length and Seat Tube length.
 If these numbers differ by more than 20 millimeters, it most likely is not the right frame for you.